MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This method is for advanced scenarios, and is primarily useful when the following conditions are true:

 1. Your app is specifying an install mode value of `ON_NEXT_RESTART` or `ON_NEXT_RESUME` when calling the `sync` or `LocalPackage.install` methods.
-This doesn't apply your update until the app has restarted (by either the end user or OS) or resumed, and therefore, the update won't be immediately displayed to the end user.
+This doesn't apply your update until the app has restarted (by either the end user or OS) or resumed, and so, the update won't be immediately displayed to the end user.

 2. You have an app-specific user event (like the end user navigated back to the app's home route) that allows you to apply the update in an unobtrusive way, and potentially gets the update to the end user sooner than waiting until the next restart or resume.